 Simplify your plan to the next 90 days

-In my Momentum membership, my clients and I set goals – annual goals as well as quarterly goals – and write detailed 90-day action plans to achieve these.
+Together, my clients and I set goals – annual goals as well as quarterly goals – and write detailed 90-day action plans to achieve these.
 In mid-March, I finished teaching face-to-face courses and set aside my 90-day plan for the second quarter of this year.
-Last week, Momentum members met to reprioritise our plans.
+I wrote a new plan.

-5. Our declined clients (those who we’ve quoted or who inquired, but didn’t become clients).
+5. Declined clients (those who we’ve quoted or who inquired, but didn’t become clients).

 Easy ways for you to help and things you can ask others for

 Easy and simple things that you can do to help your small business friends without spending a load of money, and ways you can ask for help, include:

 - Asking for, and giving, Facebook page reviews